 The windlass is used to lower and raise your anchor assembly.
 The switch is mounted at the helm station above to the right of the steering wheel.
 The solenoid switch is mounted to aft hull and the battery cables are run up the starboard side.
 The windlass is mounted inside the anchor locker at the bow of the boat.
 To access this area, lift the anchor hatch at the bow.
-A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 240 DC to prevent damage to the bow.
+A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 280 DC to prevent damage to the bow.
 The windlass is mounted just aft of the bow roller plate.

-The Windlass breaker is located on the battery switch panel on the side of the starboard console.
+The Windlass breaker is located on the battery switch panel.
 The windlass solenoid is mounted just above and to the left of the breaker panel.